 You recently started dating what appears to be the perfect woman.
 She is hot, and you are very attracted to her.
 You get excited just thinking about her.
 The sex is fantastic … really steamy, and mind-blowing.
 You want to see her more often than just twice each week.
 It’s only been a month since you first met her … and then she suddenly says that she loves you.
 Is this a bad thing?

 The answer is – maybe it is, perhaps it isn’t.
 The truth is that only YOU know for sure.
 Sometimes people say “I love you” too soon because they are emotionally needy … which means they could have codependency issues.
 “Codependency” essentially refers to being addicted to someone … and the other person in the relationship usually reciprocates it.
 In other words, the two individuals are addicted to one another … and the relationship may or may not be healthy.
 If she is a codependent type, then know that she will want a lot of your time and attention as the relationship progresses … much, much more of your time than an average woman.

 That is a big red flag when a person exhibits signs of being emotionally needy very early in a relationship.

 The reason is that people are typically on their best behavior early in a relationship – and any behaviors that surface in the first several months are likely to become more pronounced over time as they become more comfortable with you.
 I have seen this time and time again – with women that I have dated … along with women that friends of mine have dated.
-Whatever your “gut feel” tells you about a person in the first several months of the relationship – that gut feel has almost always proven to be accurate for me … so be cognizant of those gut feels, and take mental notes.
+Whatever your “gut feel” tells you about a person in the first several months of the relationship – that gut feeling has almost always proven to be accurate for me … so be aware of those gut feelings, and take mental notes.

-This short article was inspired by a post on our Midlife Forum – the exact thread is called New Girlfriend Too Anxious for LTR.
+This short article was inspired by a post on our Midlife Forum – the same thread is called New Girlfriend Too Anxious for LTR.
 Be sure to check out the forum, and consider participating yourself!